abtion/guidelines/employee_manual/4_dww_schedule_and_calendar.md

 - Week 29 and 30
 - Week between Christmas and New Year ( + 24th of December)

 ## Absence

 ### Illness
-When you are sick, you must notify the project manager(s), you are currently working with before 9am on the first day of your absence.
-You are not required to give further notice before you are ready to sign up again.
-Please change your slack status too (off sick).
+When you are sick, you notify the project manager(s) you are currently working with before 9am on the first day of your absence.
+You are not required to give further notice before you are ready to return again.
+Change your slack status too 'off sick'.

 ### Child’s first sick day